Thyrsites lepidopodea

 Thyrsites lepidopodea, the white snake mackerel, is a species of snake mackerel found off the coasts of South America from Brazil on the Atlantic side to Chile on the Pacific side.
 It can be found at depths of from 30 to 350 m.
 This species can reach a length of 40 cm SL though most do not exceed 25 cm SL.
 It is of minor importance to local commercial fisheries.
 It is currently the only known member of its genus.
+It eats small fish and euphausiids.